agabrown/ParallaxDemo/README.md

 To run the sketch in full-screen mode uncomment the relevant line in the `setup { ... }` code block.

-Save a screenshot of the running sketch by pressing the right mouse button.
+Save a screen-shot of the running sketch by pressing the right mouse button.

 #### Resources